 This is only required of domestic applicants.
-A 4000 character limit (not including spaces) is recommended.
+A 4000-character limit (not including spaces) is recommended.
 International applicants do not need to complete this statement, but they are welcome to complete a statement.

 The statement should cover how your background, experiences, and achievements will contribute to the University's and our Department’s goal of promoting excellence through diversity and inclusion.
-If applicable, you should mention hardships or obstacles that you have overcome to complete your undergraduate education.
-Some University of Minnesota graduate student applicants will be considered for funding opportunities, like the DOVE Fellowship, based upon their diversity statement.
+If applicable, you should mention hardships or obstacles you have overcome to complete your undergraduate education.
+Some University of Minnesota graduate student applicants will be considered for funding opportunities, like the DOVE Fellowship, based on their diversity statement.

 Potential areas to address include:

-- hardships you have faced and overcome
+Hardships you have faced and overcome;

-- non-traditional attributes for computer science/data science
+Non-traditional attributes for computer science/data science;

-- your commitment to working toward achieving equity and enhancing diversity within the field of computing, STEM, or within your community
+Your commitment to working toward achieving equity and enhancing diversity within the field of computing, STEM, or within your community;

-- international travel which changed your perspective
+International travel which changed your perspective;

-- anything unique you would contribute to the program
+Anything unique you would contribute to the program.

 You must indicate all the colleges and graduate schools you have attended.
 Unofficial transcripts must be uploaded directly to the admissions application per these instructions.
 Official transcripts are required for those students admitted to the program.
 Do not fax or mail hard copies of your transcripts to the department.

-- Provide the name and e-mail address and other requested information for three recommenders through the university system.
+Provide the name and e-mail address and other requested information for three recommenders through the university system.

-- The CS&E department does not accept hard copies of recommendation letters, they must be submitted through the online system.
+The CS&E department does not accept hard copies of recommendation letters, they must be submitted through the online system.

 This should include:

-- Educational background and degrees
+Educational background and degrees

-- Teaching or research experience
+Teaching or research experience

-- A list of papers/publications (URLs included)
+A list of papers/publications (URLs included)

-- Computer languages in which you are proficient
+Computer languages in which you are proficient

-- Other information that will advance your application can be uploaded in PDF or text format, PDF is preferred
+Other information that will advance your application can be uploaded in PDF or text format, PDF is preferred

 The following items are optional in the application:

-- Diversity statement (for international applicants only—this is required for domestic applicants)
+Diversity statement (for international applicants only—this is required for domestic applicants)

-- Extenuating circumstances statement
+Extenuating circumstances statement